csteach422/csteach422.github.io/index.md

 tags: general site home
 published: true
-summary: Software Development for Wireless and Mobile Devices, Fall 2016
+summary: Software Development for Wireless and Mobile Devices, Fall 2017
 ---

-Welcome to the course website for COMP 422, Software Development for Wireless and Mobile Devices.
+Welcome to the course website for COMP 422, *Software Development for Wireless and Mobile Devices*.

 This course is offered by the [Department of Computer Science](http://www.luc.edu/cs/) at [Loyola University Chicago](http://www.luc.edu).